H4ckOm/Intuition/README.md

 This script will start the app in development mode on [localhost:3000](http://localhost:3000).
 Development mode allows the programmer to see changes made to the app in real-time.
-And, also warns one possible (lint) errors which may slip into production.
+And, also warns one of possible (lint) errors which may slip into production.

 </details>